Zhongjianichthys

-Zhongjianichthys rostratus (Note: Rostratus means beak-like in latin) is an extinct species basal chordate that lived in the Cambrian Period, approximately 518 million years ago, in what is now Southwest China.
-It is sometimes regarded as an early fish, and therefore as one of the first vertebrates in the global fossil record.
+Zhongjianichthys is an extinct genus of primitive jawless fish that lived in the Cambrian Period, approximately 518 million years ago, in what is now Southwest China.
+As a myllokunmingiid, it is considered one of the earliest known vertebrates in the fossil record alongside the other two identified genera, Haikouichthys and Myllokunmingia.
+Like its confamilials, its fossils were found in the Maotianshan Shales in Yunnan province.

-The genus name, Zhongjianichthys, is named after paleontologist Yang Zhongjian (1897-1979), who was widely honored as the "Father of Chinese Vertebrate Paleontology".
+The type species, Zhongjianichthys rostratus, is named after paleontologist Yang Zhongjian (1897-1979), who was widely honored as the "Father of Chinese Vertebrate Paleontology"; although the specific epithet rostratus means "beak-like" in Latin, Shu states in the describing paper that it is in reference to the rarity of the fossils.